Music - Composition and Theory (MUSC)

 Techniques of musical composition using electronic media.
 Typically Offered: Varies.

 Study of traditional forms and analytical techniques.
-(Spring only)
+Typically Offered: Spring.

 Credit arranged